arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.11.16
+Too lazy to write about the Canada Commando/Kanada Kommando/Kanadakommando so I'll just do this.

+>sangfroid - noun. - the ability to stay calm in difficult or dangerous situations.

+He played that game where you stab a sharp thing between your fingers with remarkable sangfroid.

 ### 10.10.16
 Ben Saltzman (currently a "Weisman Postdoctoral Instructor in Medieval British Literature"